MacLemon/CongressChecklist/README.md

 #### Personal medication
 Your personal medication does not belong on the public interwebs for your privacy.
 This is just a reminder to pack it.
 Please do not include your personal medications in pull requests. :-)

+### Schedule
+- Have a look at the conference schedule and maybe make a preelection of talks you really "have to", "want to" or "would be nice to" see
+- be sure to schedule a period of time to get your T-Shirt or pullover(when preordered in the first two days)!

 ### Clothing